ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 * The basic process for symmetric key distribution and usage is as follows: When an application needs to encrypt data and share it, it requests the KMS to distribute the DEK (Data Encryption Key) and EDEK (Encrypted DEK, encrypted with the CMK) to the application via an API.
 The application then encrypts the data using the DEK, deletes the DEK from memory, and sends the encrypted ciphertext along with the EDEK to the receiving application.
 The receiving application subsequently requests the KMS to decrypt the EDEK via an API, retrieves the DEK to decrypt the data, and then deletes the DEK from memory.
 * The basic process of asymmetric key distribution and usage is as follows: When an application needs to encrypt data, it requests the KMS to generate a public-private key pair via an API, and then uses the obtained public key to encrypt the data.
 The encrypted ciphertext is subsequently sent to the receiving application.
 The receiving application calls the KMS's decryption API, and the KMS internally uses the corresponding private key to decrypt the data, returning the plaintext to the receiving application.
 The private key never leaves the KMS.
 When an application needs to perform digital signing on data, it requests the KMS to generate a public-private key pair via an API, then distributes the public key to all parties that need to verify the signature.
 The application then requests the KMS to sign the data using the corresponding private key via an API, and sends the signature result along with the data to the receiving application.
 The receiving application uses the public key to verify the signature.

-So KMS enables applications to retrieve their own application-layer encryption/authentication symmetric/asymmetric keys and facilitate the distribution of these keys between the required applications.
+In summary, KMS supports providing the applications the required deliverables, which are not limited to the application-layer encryption/authentication symmetric/asymmetric keys, or the decrypted plaintext, or the calculated signatures.
+For simplicity, keys are used here as a general term for all these deliverables.

 Furthermore, the method of integrating key distribution into the remote attestation interaction Passport Model process is shown in the following diagram:

 ~~~